-The Arc de Triomphe, as the main unifying element of the Axe Historique (historic axis, a sequence of monuments and major thoroughfares along a route that runs from the courtyard of the Louvre to the Grande Arche de la Défense), was erected in 1806 by Jean Chalgrin.
+The Arc de Triomphe is the central unifying element of the Axe Historique (historical axis, a sequence of monuments and major thoroughfares along a route that runs from the courtyard of the Louvre to the Grande Arche de la Défense).

 3. Notre Dame de Paris

-Notre Dame de Paris is one of the most famous landmarks in the French capital.
-The cathedral was originally built in the 12th Century and is famous for its stunning architecture and stained glass windows.
+Notre Dame de Paris is one of the most famous landmarks in France.
+The cathedral was initially built in the 12th Century and is well-known for its stunning architecture and magnificent stained glass windows.

-However, in April 2019, a devastating fire broke out.
-By the time the fire was extinguished, the cathedral’s spire had collapsed, much of the roof had been destroyed and walls were severely damaged.
-Luckily, most of the priceless, unique works of art within were saved.
-The cathedral’s altar, pipe organs, and the stunning rose windows also survived mostly intact.
+In April 2019, a fire broke out.
+By the time the fire was extinguished, the cathedral’s spire had collapsed, much of the roof had been destroyed, and walls were severely damaged.
+Luckily, the most priceless, unique works of art within were saved.

-Due to its historic and cultural significance, the French government invested a vast sum of money in the restoration of Notre Dame, with repairs slated to be completed in 2024.
+Due to its historical and cultural significance, the French government invested a vast sum of money in restoring Notre Dame, with repairs slated to be completed in 2024.

 4. Louvre Museum

-Today, the museum’s collection is divided into eight main departments including paintings, sculptures, Islamic art, Egyptian, Greek, Etruscan, and Roman antiquities, Near-Eastern antiquities, and Chinese art.
+Today, the museum’s collection is divided into a range of artistic departments, so there is something for everyone.
+Whether you’re into paintings, sculptures, Islamic art, Egyptian, Greek, Roman antiquities, or Chinese art, the Louvre is worth a visit.

-One of the most famous pieces in the Louvre Museum’s collection is Leonardo da Vinci’s Mona Lisa – arguably the most famous portrait in the world.
-The (surprisingly small) painting has been on display at the Louvre Museum since 1806 and is one of the most visited artworks in the world.
+One of the most famous pieces in the Louvre Museum’s collection is Leonardo da Vinci’s, Mona Lisa.
+The painting has been on display at the Louvre Museum since 1806.
+The Mona Lisa is one of the most visited artworks in the world.

 5. Sacre Coeur Basilica